Getting Started

 cd docs

-uv sync # installs Sphinx + theme into docs/.venv
+uv sync # install Sphinx + theme

 uv run sphinx-build -M html . _build